MigrationBench: Repository-Level Code Migration Benchmark from Java 8: Limitations

-{\bf Test Augmentation and Coverage}.
-We don't enforce test coverage and fully reply on \textit{existing} test cases.
-Although we do require the existence of test cases or a dedicated test directory at $H_b$ with source $L_S$, for lines without any coverage \maven's \cmd{verify} command is equivalent to \cmd{compile} only, and there is less guarantee on functional equivalence.
-Fortunately, the \cmd{UTG} subset can fill in the gap, serving as a large scale benchmark for unit test generation.
+We summarize a few limitations of the current work below. \paragraph{Test Coverage.} We don't enforce test coverage and fully reply on \textit{existing} test cases, although we do require the existence of test cases or dedicated test directory in source language $L_S$.
+Functional equivalence has a stronger guarantee when both the source code and tests are migrated to and pass under the target language $L_T$.
+However, for lines without any coverage, \maven's \cmd{verify} command is equivalent to \cmd{compile} only.
+Fortunately, our \cmd{UTG} subset can fill in the gap, serving as a benchmark for unit test generation.
+We leave unit test generation with \cmd{UTG} subset as a promising future research direction.

-{\bf Code Migration Quality}.
-Though \cref{sec:eval} and \cref{sec:appendix_eval} propose a few requirements for the final evaluation, they might be still insufficient to ensure a high code migration quality.
-Furthermore, differentiating \textit{good} versus \textit{great} migrations is non-trivial, in that both evaluating and empowering LLMs to write modernized and idiomatic code in $L_T$ is strongly desired yet challenging.